'It would be great to have him back': Woman's plea after late husband's ashes go missing

 “I would love for him to come back.
 If anybody has seen it or has found it, it would be great to have him back.”

-Beamsley’s son and Donnelly’s mother also had a teaspoonful size of his ashes in small boxes.
+Beamsley’s son and Donnelly’s mother also had a teaspoonful sized amount of his ashes in small boxes.

 The rest of Donnelly’s remains rested in a “beautiful urn” in her lounge, Beamsley said.

-If anyone believes tcane to help, Beamsley has asked if they can contact her via Facebook.
+If anyone believes they can help, Beamsley has asked if they can contact her via Facebook.